-- formation of scar tissue of the lining of the lung (pleural fibrosis) Not known (frequency cannot be estimated from the available data) sudden sleep attacks, tremor aggressive behaviour, hallucinations, delusions, psychotic disorder problems with your vision chest pain (angina pectoris) abnormal liver function, abnormal liver function test breathing problems with inadequate intake of oxygen, inflammation and pain of the membrane surrounding the lungs (pleuritis), chest pain increased blood values of a specific enzyme called creatinine phosphokinase
+- formation of fibrous tissues (including fibrosis affecting the pleura) Not known (frequency cannot be estimated from the available data) sudden sleep attacks, tremor, loss of consciousness leg cramps aggressive behaviour visual impairment respiratory disorders and failure, inflammation and pain of the membrane surrounding the lungs (pleuritis), chest pain vasospasm (tightening in your blood vessels) in fingers and toes hair loss (alopecia) increased blood values of a specific enzyme called creatinine phosphokinase

-Increased blood values of a specific enzyme called creatinine phosphokinase Reporting of side effects If you get any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects of listed in this leaflet.
+Reporting of side effects If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.